DKMR/42exams/README.md

 There are 6 difficulty levels, from level 0 (easiest) to level 5 (hardest).
 Each exam is a random mix of several of these exercises combined.

 ### What's been modified?
-Subject files with languages other than English have been removed, file names have been renamed from *subject.en.txt* to *subject.txt*.
+Subject files with languages other than English have been removed, file names have been changed from *subject.en.txt* to *subject.txt*.
 Removed extra examples where the contents match the *subject.txt* file.

 ### Where are the solutions?
 This repo is meant to be used as a clean slate for practice, it does not contain solutions or any additional files other than the bare minimum (subject + provided headers).